westarne/voicemeeter-auto-restart/Readme.md

 ## Stopping the process

-Stopping the process is not really included in the scripts at the moment.
-If you chose to run the `py` or `bat` you can simply stop the process directly in your cmd or in the task manager.
+You can stop the `python` process in the Task Manager.
+The return code should not be 0 and thus the `.bat` will stop as well.

-If you chose the `vbs` approach, your `cmd` window is hidden.
-You will have to search the Task Manager for the correct `cmd.exe`, stop that process and afterwards stop the `python.exe` related to the script.
+If that does not work and your `cmd` window is hidden, you will have to search the Task Manager for the correct `cmd.exe`, stop that process and afterwards stop the `python.exe` related to the script.

 ## Known Issues